DeSevilla/soundproof/README.md

 The type-structured translation is more complicated, using the types of the terms and having more variation in the precise interpretation of different sorts of term/type, but follows a similar approach.

+Along with the audio, it generates a visualization of the "sound tree" structure, which is saved at `output/visualization.png` and in `output/images/`.
+By default, it also generates animation frames matched to the duration of the music at 30FPS; this can take quite a long time, so the `--noanimate` option skips the process.
+Frames are not automatically put together into a video; FFMPEG can handle this process.

 Various desirable features of LambdaPi (equality types, a parser, etc.) have been left out for now, as they're not necessary for the paradox or for the musical side of the problem.
 I would like to add a small-step evaluator and incorporate the (unlimited) evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.
-I'm also experimenting with the musical side of things, which I'd like to structure in a more interesting way.
+I'm also experimenting with the musical side of things.

 Soundproof should always be compiled with `--release`, as the synth portions using FunDSP depend highly on optimizations that are not enabled in debug mode.
 It will not run in any reasonable time otherwise.

 ```
+A system which converts dependently-typed lambda calculus into music, with a focus on Girard's Paradox.
+Generates audio, a spectrograph, an image representation of the "sound tree" structure, and animation frames matching the visualization with the sound.

 Usage: soundproof.exe [OPTIONS]

 Options:
-  -s, --scaling <SCALING>
-          Determines how time is broken down between sequential segments
+  -s, --scaling <SCALING>      Determines how time is broken down between sequential segments [default: weight] [possible values: even, weight, size]

-          [default: weight]

-          Possible values:
-          - linear: At each node, just splits time evenly among sequential children.
-Outer terms get much more time relative to deeper subtrees
-          - weight: Splits time according to the size of the subtree, but adjusted to give a bit more weight to outer terms
-          - size:   Splits time according to the size of the subtree in terms of pure number of nodes, no increased weight of outer terms

-  -t, --time <TIME>
+  -t, --time <TIME>            In seconds.
-          In seconds.
 If unset, scales with size of tree

-  -v, --value <VALUE>
-          Predefined terms of the dependently typed lambda calculus
+  -v, --value <VALUE>          Predefined terms of the dependently typed lambda calculus [default: girard] [possible values: star, sets-of, u, tau, sigma, omega, lem0, lem2, lem3, girard]

-          [default: girard-reduced]

-          Possible values:
-          - star:           The type of types
-          - u:              The "universe" type U used to derive Girard's Paradox: `forall (X :: *) .
-(P(P(X)) -> X) -> P(P(X))`
-          - tau:            A term of type P(P(U)) -> U
-          - sigma:          A term of type U -> P(P(U))
-          - omega:          A term of type U
-          - girard:         Girard's Paradox, full term according to the Hurkens approach
-          - girard-reduced: Girard's Paradox, reduced as far as possible without nontermination
+  -e, --eval                   When set, evaluate the term as far as possible before being presented
+  -d, --draw-only              When set, only generate visualization (including animation frames), not music
+  -n, --noanimate              When set, do not generate animation frames

-  -m, --melody <MELODY>
-          Determines which set of melodies to use
+  -m, --melody <MELODY>        Determines which set of melodies to use [default: strat-full] [possible values: strat-full, a, b, c, d, e, f, pure-sine, names-short, names-long, strat-instr, effects, mixed, loop, rhythmized, bare]

-          [default: e]

-          Possible values:
-          - a:         First, highly arbitary melody suite.
-See [imelody1] and [cmelody2] (there is no cmelody1)
-          - b:         Melodies based on B, C, E, and G with arbitrarily-chosen instruments.
-See [imelody2] and [cmelody2]
-          - c:         More intentionally-chosen melodies with still-arbitrary instruments.
-See [imelody3] and [cmelody3]
-          - d:         Same melodies as C but with cleaner-sounding instruments.
-See [imelody4] and [cmelody4]
-          - e:         Melody suite with some hints of dissonance.
-See [imelody5] and [cmelody5]
-          - pure-sine: Same melodies as B and C but exclusively as sines.
-See [imelody_oneinstr] and [cmelody_oneinstr]

-  -S, --structure <STRUCTURE>
-          How to assign sound-tree structure to a term
+  -S, --structure <STRUCTURE>  How to assign sound-tree structure to a term [default: type] [possible values: term, type, test]

-          [default: type]

-          Possible values:
-          - term: Assign melodies according to the structure of terms themselves
-          - type: Assign melodies mostly according to the types of terms
-          - test: Run through a series of terms designed to test the different melodies.
-Overrides --value

-  -h, --help
+  -f, --filters <FILTERS>      Additional filters added after audio generation [default: clip-lowpass] [possible values: clip-lowpass, quiet, none]
-          Print help (see a summary with '-h')
+  -h, --help                   Print help (see more with '--help')

-  -V, --version
-          Print version
+  -V, --version                Print version
 ```